MoniPar/reclaimed-treasures/README.md

 # Credits

+## Media

+Vera Vinita Schembri for allowing me to use images from her collection for the purpose of this ecommerce store

+Austen Donohoe for the designing the Vera's Reclaimed Treasures Logo and the hero images for the Home and Contact Pages.

+Photo by Digital Buggu: <https://www.pexels.com/photo/three-multicolored-floral-table-lamps-turned-on-186844/>

+Photo by Anna Shvets: <https://www.pexels.com/photo/unrecognizable-painter-mixing-colors-on-paper-5641842/>

 ## Code

 The following walkthroughs helped me get my project in shape.
 I have adapted the code in these walkthroughs for the needs of my project.